Outreach & Promotion

 GETTING THE WORD OUT

-One of the biggest challenges an Affiliate faces is getting the word about the Aspirations in Computing Award and getting girls to apply.
-Reaching out to all the schools, educators, parents in your community can often be overwhelming -but it is crucial in encouraging these young women to apply.
+One of the biggest challenges an Affiliate faces is getting the word about the Aspirations in Computing Award and getting womxn in high scholl and college to apply.
+Reaching out to all the schools, educators, parents in your community can often be overwhelming -but it is crucial to being sucessful in encouraging them to apply.

 The Aspirations in Computing Award is not just for those students who are already encouraged and thriving in the computing and technology fields, but it is also for those students who have an interest and a passion for these subjects, but do not have the same access to technology, encouragement, and opportunities as their peers from other schools and cities.

 It is important to take this into account when doing any outreach in your region and ensuring that your Affiliate does not just reach out to schools where you have received a lot of applications from in the past or schools with a high technology focus.
 An Affiliate outreach should include outreach to:

 To ensure that we are making meaningful change for womxn in computing, we have to start with recognizing who has been historically left out of the classroom and unable to take part in the creation and influence technology.
 All women are underrepresented in the fields computing, but NCWIT has shown the ways Black, Indigienous Women of Color have particularly been excluded both in computer science education and the tech industry and that anti-racist reforms are needed.
 Encouraging students from these populations can diversify and strengthen your affiliate to help close not only gender gap in tech, but the racial and ethnic gaps that persist in computing.